0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

   `Final Project`:  Smart-watch

   With this experience as a student assistant, I have gained a deeper understanding of embedded programming, honed my ability to port code, and honed my ability to find code bugs.
-More patient in answering students' questions, cultivating the ability to communicate with superiors, and getting to know colleagues who is a graduate student, Shiyu Chen...
-It is an experience of a previous work experience before entering society!
+More patient in answering students' questions, cultivating the ability to communicate with superiors, and getting to know a colleague who is a graduate student, Shiyu Chen...
+It is a work experience before entering society!